biomejs/biome/crates/biome_analyze/CONTRIBUTING.md

 This macro is used to declare an analyzer rule type, and implement the [RuleMeta] trait for it.

-The macro itself expect the following syntax:
+The macro itself expects the following syntax:

 ```rust
 use biome_analyze::declare_rule;